-(Existing Language to be Retained)
+(Existing language to be retained except where edited)

 Yaquina Bay Shorelands:

 This section summarizes inventory information about the shorelands adjacent to Yaquina Bay.
 Identification of the shorelands boundary was based upon consideration of several characteristics of the bay and adjacent uplands.
 Resources shown on the Yaquina Bay Shorelands Map within the bay-related portion of the shorelands boundary include: